 Gureev smiled helplessly.
 "I ought to tell you," he went on.
 "About the healer.
 Why he is so unusual."
 Gureev paused.
-"He is fay, in fact.
-That is how he comes to have his powers.
-His magic."
+"He is fey.
+That is his magic."

-Kortid began to wave a hand dismissively, then stopped in midgesture.
+Kortid began to wave a hand dismissively, then stopped mid motion.
 He stared.
-"He is fay?"
+"He is fey?"
 His voice was thin, wavery.